HajTeX/HajTeX/features/oidc/README.md

 The entire user database needs to be adjusted to allow existing users to be logged in via OIDC without creating a new profile.
 This has to be done manually.

 By default, Overleaf finds and matches users according to their `email` field.
-This feature creates and uses a new field called `oidcUID` instead, containing the user ID as provided by the authentication provider through `passport-openidconnect`.
-Here, the `profile.id` is set to the `sub` field by OIDC, using `user_id` as fallback if no such field is provided.
+This feature creates and uses a new field called `oidcUID` instead, which gets filled by either the OIDC `sub` claim or the `user_id` claim as a fallback.
 Thus, it is required to add an `oidcUID` to existing users, otherwise new profiles will be created on the first login via OIDC.
-Additionally, an (unused) field `oidcUsername` is created, to allow administrators to find users based on username, next to email address or ID.
+Additionally, an (unused) field `oidcUsername` is created, which allows administrators to find users based on username.

 New users will be created automatically, and existing users will be updated with `first_name`, `last_name` and `email` provided by OIDC on login.